The year 2023 presents new opportunities and challenges for website buyers due to the rapidly changing online landscape.

-Next up, you’ll need a budget for backlinks – either outsourcing them to an agency or freelancer or purchasing them from a high-quality establishment like Authority Builders.
+Next up, you’ll need a budget for pbn links – either outsourcing them to an agency or freelancer or purchasing them from a high-quality establishment like Authority Builders.

-So if we assume that you want to build 100 new links to your site within your first year of ownership, that’s 100 x $85, for a total of $8,500.
+So if we assume that you want to build 100 new links to your site within your first year as a website owner, that’s 100 x $85, for a total of $8,500.
 As you can see, you can expect to spend the most money on adding links to your site.

 That’s a total future investment required of $12,820 at the bare minimum.
 But don’t forget, that investment can reap big rewards…

-The vast majority of the people selling websites are not going to rip you off.
+The vast majority of the people selling an existing website are not going to rip you off.

 But there’s always that one guy who wants to make a quick buck from an unsuspecting investor.

-So again, do your due diligence and run several Google, Bing, and DuckDuckGo searches on their name.
+So again, do proper due diligence and run several Google, Bing, and DuckDuckGo searches on their name.